gitops-tech/gitops-tech.github.io/index.md

 ### Easy and fast error recovery

 Oh no!
 Your production environment is down!
-With GitOps you have a complete history of what was deployed in any environment at any time in your repository.
+With GitOps you have a complete history of how your environment changed over time.
-Simon: stimmt nicht ganz, denn ob es wirklich deployed wurde ist ja nochmal was anderes.
-Du weisst lediglich, dass das vermutlich deplyoed wurde.
 This makes error recovery as easy as issuing a `git revert` and watching your environment being restored.

 > The Git record is then not just an audit log but also a transaction log.
 You can roll back & forth to any snapshot.